Decentralized GNSS at Global Scale via Graph-Aware Diffusion Adaptation: Introduction

+In this paper, we reformulate decentralized GNSS processing as a problem of networked signal and information processing (SIP)~\cite{Multitaskg,vlaski2023networked,zheng2025error,zheng2026quantitative}, enabling joint receiver-state estimation and network-wide satellite-correction generation directly at the edge.
+Unlike conventional schemes that rely on fixed or limited communication patterns, the proposed framework explicitly supports time-varying receiver networks and global-scale deployment.
+By exploiting the underlying graph structure, the framework provides a principled approach to improving scalability, communication efficiency, and latency, thereby enabling scalable decentralized GNSS estimation and correction architectures.

-Here we propose a global-scale, decentralized GNSS architecture that treats the receiver network as a time-varying, sparsely connected graph and generates network-derived products, building on recent advances in networked signal and information processing (SIP)~\cite{Multitaskg,vlaski2023networked}.
-Receivers are modeled as nodes and intermittent communication links as edges (\textbf{Figure}~\ref{fig:igs-graph}).
-For a given set of communication patterns, we learn topology-aware, doubly stochastic mixing weights and time-varying combination schedules offline.
-We interpret the product of the time-varying mixing matrices as a deep linear neural network and train it to approximate the consensus operator (\textbf{Figure}~\ref{fig_1}, \textbf{Left Panel}; \textbf{Figure}~\ref{fig:training}).
-This yields a fully decentralized online diffusion strategy that applies these weights to achieve fast convergence.
-By modeling both local receiver states and global satellite parameters as latent graph signals, the centralized solution is recovered using only local computation and succinct message exchanges (\textbf{Figure}~\ref{fig_1}, \textbf{Right Panel}).
-Instantiating the architecture on a simulated global GNSS network built from the geodetic coordinates of hundreds of IGS stations and RINEX navigation files, we show that the decentralized estimates match a centralized baseline with centimeter-level positioning error, while converging faster than existing decentralized counterparts and reducing communication overhead (\textbf{Figure}~\ref{fig:gt-vs-centralized}, \textbf{Figure}~\ref{fig:consensus-metropolis}).
-We also detail the training procedure for the deep linear neural network and provide rigorous convergence guarantees for the resulting diffusion strategies, proving linear convergence rates (\textbf{Methods} and \textbf{Supplementary Notes}).
+Our main contributions are as follows: \begin{itemize} \item We formalize the global GNSS receiver network as a time-varying graph, where nodes represent receivers and edges capture time-varying communication links (\textbf{Figure}~\ref{fig:igs-graph}).
+We then formulate the design of inter-receiver information mixing schedules as the offline training of a deep linear neural network.
+Each layer is constrained to be doubly stochastic with a sparsity pattern consistent with the underlying graph topology, and the finite product of these layers is optimized to approximate the consensus operator.
+Feasibility is ensured during training via masked Sinkhorn--Knopp projections, which enforce both topology awareness and doubly stochasticity (\textbf{Figure}~\ref{fig_1}, \textbf{Left Panel}; \textbf{Figure}~\ref{fig:training}). \item We develop a fully decentralized online diffusion strategy that applies the learned mixing schedules to process GNSS observations.
+By representing local receiver states and global satellite parameters as latent graph signals, each receiver iteratively approaches the centralized solution using only local observations and compact message exchanges with neighboring nodes (\textbf{Figure}~\ref{fig_1}, \textbf{Right Panel}).
+As a complementary theoretical result, we also derive convergence guarantees and establish linear convergence rates under the stated assumptions. \item We evaluate the proposed architecture on a global GNSS network constructed from the geodetic coordinates of hundreds of IGS stations and corresponding RINEX navigation data.
+Numerical results show that the decentralized estimates match the centralized baseline, while converging faster than existing decentralized methods and reducing communication overhead (\textbf{Figure}~\ref{fig:gt-vs-centralized}; \textbf{Figure}~\ref{fig:consensus-metropolis}).
+These findings suggest a viable way to address the big-data challenges of large-scale satellite navigation. \end{itemize}